 The SQL COUNT function or simply COUNT() is an aggregate function that returns the number of rows returned by a query.
 We can use this aggregate function in the SELECT statement to get a particular number of employees, the number of employees in each department, the number of employees who hold a specific job, etc. Basically, we use the count function to get the number of records required.
 Now, let’s understand more about SQL for Count function.

 In this blog, we’ll learn the use of COUNT aggregate function in different aspects, that is,

 The Count function works with the collaboration of the SELECT function.
 Primarily, the COUNT() function returns the number of records returned by a SELECT query.
 In this function, NULL values are not counted at all or in technical terms; COUNT function only includes NOT NULL values.

-The result of the COUNT function depends on the argument that is pass to it.
+The result of the COUNT function depends on the argument that is passed to it.

 SELECT COUNT (expression) FROM table_name WHERE condition(s);

 Where, expression parameter may have a field or a string value.
 And this is a mandatory field.

 The syntax for the COUNT function when grouping the results by one or more column is:

 SELECT expression1, expression2,……,expression_n; COUNT (aggregate_expression) FROM table_name WHERE condition(s); GROUP BY expression1, expression2,…..,expression_n;

 Expressions that are not encapsulated within the COUNT function and must be included in the GROUP BY clause at the end of the SQL statement.